bwlabToronto/MLV_toolbox/README.md

 ## Usage

 **Setup Path**
 The first step to use the MLV toolbox is to add the required folders to the Matlab path.
-You can do this on Matlab's Graphical User Interface or by running the following lines of codes:
+You can do this on Matlab's Graphical User Interface or by running the following line of code in the command window:

 ```matlab
 setup